changwoonchoi/HCP/README.md

 <img src="assets/teaser.png" alt="teaser image"/>

 <br/>
-Official implementation of <b>Humans as a Calibration Pattern: Dynamic 3D Scene Reconstruction from Unsynchronized and Uncalibrated Videos</b>.
+Official implementation of <b>Humans as a Calibration Pattern: Dynamic 3D Scene Reconstruction from Unsynchronized and Uncalibrated Videos, ICCV 2025</b>.

 ##
 Code will be released soon!